aradinbar/Linux-Kernel-Firewall/README.md

 the commands are :

-activate - activaing the firewall. deactivate - deactivating the firewall, show_rules - show the static firwall rules table. clear_rules - delete the current rules. load_rules <path> - loading rules from a txt file to the kernel. show_log - showing the logs of the firewall. clear_log <char> - clearing the log table. show_connection_table- shows the connection table of the Tcp connections.
+activate - activaing the firewall.

+deactivate - deactivating the firewall

+show_rules - show the static firwall rules table.

+clear_rules - delete the current rules.

+load_rules <path> - loading rules from a txt file to the kernel.

+show_log - showing the logs of the firewall.

+clear_log <char> - clearing the log table.

+show_connection_table- shows the connection table of the Tcp connections.

 2.Transparent proxy use to check the contnet of ftp the http data. for Htttp - blocks office file and content length above 2000. for ftp - blocks exe files, and checks the ftp authentication.